darinkishore/100-exercises-to-learn-rust/README.md

 ## Requirements

 - **Rust** (follow instructions [here](https://www.rust-lang.org/tools/install)).
-  If `rustup` is already installed on your system, run `rustup update` (or another appropriate command depending on how you installed Rust on your system) to make sure you're running on the latest stable version.
+  If `rustup` is already installed on your system, run `rustup up,date` (or another appropriate command depending on how you installed Rust on your system),` to make sure you're running on the latest stable version.
 - _(Optional but recommended)_ An IDE with Rust autocompletion support.
   We recommend one of the following: